 Housing shortage is a serious issue in many cities.
 It’s a difficult problem.
 Of course, Airbnb isn’t the only factor causing housing costs to rise.
-There are many other factors at play.
+There are many other factors at play such as excessive immigration.

 Hotels do not increase the price of housing in an area.
 They are designed specifically for short-term accommodation.
 They don’t really affect the housing market.